t7ru/TCoAaL-vi/README.md

 PNG are fixed, they don't have layers.

 ## Do I have to credit you?
-No, of course not!
-I don't own these images, I merely just edited them out.
+No, of course not! <b>I do not own these images</b>, I merely just edited them out.
+Copyright goes to the developer, Neimei or Kit19 Studio.
 Sharing this repository should be done out of good will instead of being necessary.